Parelaphostrongylus tenuis: Current and past research

 The majority of moose brainworm research in North America has been conducted in northern Minnesota, where a historical moose population of 4,000 to 5,000 moose had declined to an estimated 1,200 individuals by 1997.
 In this region, wildlife managers are challenged to predict and attempt to mitigate moose declines resulting from deer-related pathogens.
 Because no effective methods to prevent the transmission or infection of brainworm in moose have been found, managers have focused their efforts on decreasing deer densities in these regions.
-The Minnesota DNR identified that population densities greater than 12 deer/square mile result in increased moose mortality as a result of brainworm.
 Managers in these areas are responsible for evaluating suitable habitat for moose and deer, as well as setting management priorities and population goals to decrease the transmission of Parelaphostrongylus tenuis in moose.
 Though the main focus of research has been on white-tailed deer and moose, research has found that the guinea pig can be used as an experimental model of P. tenuis infection.